-Senior cats—those over the age of 10—are unfortunately likely to suffer from several illnesses as they age, and the gradual loss of effectiveness of their bodily functions.
-However, these common ailments can be alleviated with the right mix of diet, medical support, and environmental changes.
+Senior cats—those over the age of 10—are unfortunately likely to experience several illnesses as they age, and the gradual loss of effectiveness of their bodily functions.
+However, some signs of these common conditions respond to a mix of diet, medical support, and environmental changes.

 Loss of mobility in senior cats

 Older cats can often suffer from arthritis and joint pain, as their joints and cartilage have worn down over the years.
 This leads to a lack of mobility, including unsteadiness, difficulty with jumping, and even difficulty with grooming themselves properly as they are no longer as flexible.
 Sensitive joints can also mean they're less willing to get involved in play or come when they are called, as it can be painful to move.

 Caring for your cat's joints can be done through their diet; for example, the inclusion of long chain omega-3 fatty acids in their food helps support joint health.
 Similarly, nutrients like chondroitin and glucosamine can help support the health of their cartilage.